-Independent Medical Examinations in Car Accident Cases
+Independent Medical Examinations Related to Car Accident Legal Claims

 When a car accident victim claims that they have suffered injuries, the insurer responsible for paying the claim may ask them to undergo an independent medical examination (IME).
 “Independent” can be a misnomer because the doctor who conducts this exam is chosen by the insurer and thus is likely to be sympathetic to the insurer’s position.
 The purpose of an IME usually is to create a different medical opinion from the opinion of your treating doctor so that the insurer has a basis to dispute your claim.
 However, you likely are required to undergo an IME if the insurer asks for it.